Klamath County Court Records

 - Request for Oregon Criminal History Information on Another Individual — for open record requests on another person

 The fee is $33, payable by check or money order.
 Record subjects must also provide fingerprints on an FD258 fingerprint card.
-The Klamath County Sheriff’s Office offers fingerprinting services on Tuesday and Thursday from 9:00 a.m. to 11:30 a.m. for $15 (cash, check, or money order; valid photo ID required).
-Completed forms, the fingerprint card, and payment should be mailed to:
+The Klamath County Sheriff's Office offers fingerprinting services on Tuesday and Thursday from 9:00 a.m. to 11:30 a.m. for $15 (cash, check, or money order; valid photo ID required).
+Send your completed form, fingerprint card, and payment to:

 Unit 11